Tiriar/intent-reco/README.md

 * word2vec: gensim package implementation
 * FastText: https://github.com/facebookresearch/fastText or gensim package implementation
 * StarSpace: https://github.com/facebookresearch/StarSpace
-* TF-IDF: scikit-learn package implementation

-Depending on the embedding algorithm used, it is usually needed to install its implementation.
+Depending on the embedding algorithm used, it might be needed to install its implementation.
 You will find the installation instructions for each algorithm on the respective repository.

-# Model compression
+## Model compression

 Module ```model_compression.py``` includes functions for compressing embedding models (currently only in text format).
 It is able to compress the models by using different versions of vocabulary pruning and by using vector quantization.

 The vector quantization is based on the LBG clustering algorithm, which is implemented in module ```lbg.py```.

-# Intent recognition
+## Intent recognition

 The resulting intent recognition system is implemented in ```intent_query.py```.
 As of now, it loads an embedding model and a set of intent templates from a JSON file (the templates are further quantized).
 The user can then write sentences in the command line and the algorithm will output the matched intent, together with the respective template and its cosine similarity to the input sentence.